 Recover an inactive mailbox

 Recover an inactive mailbox.
 If the former employee returns to your organization, or if a new employee is hired to take on the job responsibilities of the former employee, you can recover the contents of the inactive mailbox.
 This method converts the inactive mailbox to a new, active mailbox that contains the contents of the inactive mailbox.
 After it's recovered, the inactive mailbox no longer exists.
-The procedures in this topic describe this method.
+The procedures in this article describe this method.

 Restore an inactive mailbox.
 If another employee takes on the job responsibilities of the former employee, or if another user needs access to the contents of the inactive mailbox, you can restore (or merge) the contents of the inactive mailbox to an existing mailbox.
 You can also restore the archive from an inactive mailbox.
 For the procedures for this method, see Restore an inactive mailbox in Office 365.